-Runner-Up, Best Budget: Wet n Wild Highlighter Powder in Awesome Blossom
+Runner-Up, Best Budget: Wet n Wild MegaGlo Highlighting Powder in Awesome Blossom

-For those who love a rosy shimmer, this pressed powder highlighter brings on the glow for cheeks that look warm and healthy.
+For those who love a rosy shimmer, this pressed powder highlighter brings on a glow for cheeks that look warm and healthy.
 Lustra Miller, an educator and former pageant queen, calls this her go-to for everyday beauty.
 "I love a good drugstore brand," she says.
-"I only need a little with a highlighter brush and it gives me a nice glow."
+"I only need a little with a highlighter brush, and it gives me a nice glow."

-Okay, it’s time to break the fourth wall, because I know first hand that this highlighter is everything.
-While on a road trip to the middle of nowhere, I forgot my makeup bag, so I stopped into a drugstore with hopes of getting the basics for a full face.
-I stumbled upon this Milani highlighter and I was so impressed with it.
-It's super buildable, making it flexible for a natural glow or a more dramatic evening look, and it's very comparable to some of my pricier highlighter options.
+We know firsthand that this highlighter is everything.
+While on a road trip to the middle of nowhere, our traveling partner forgot her makeup bag, so we stopped into a drugstore with hopes of getting the basics for a full face.
+We stumbled upon this Milani highlighter and were so impressed with it.
+It's super buildable, making it flexible for a natural glow or a more dramatic evening look, and it's very comparable to some of the pricier highlighter options.

 This subtle cream highlighter offers a natural glow sans the glittery shine.
-The hydrating formula blends into the skin seamlessly for low key radiance, or you can build on it for a bolder highlight.
+The hydrating formula blends into the skin seamlessly for a low-key radiance, or you can build on it for a bolder highlight.
 Users rave that it is moisturizing, easy to blend, and catches the perfect amount of light all day long.

-Best Bronze: BECCA Cosmetics Shimmering Skin Perfector in Chocolate Geode
+Best Bronze: Smashbox x Becca Shimmering Skin Perfector

 If you love a sultry, bronzy glow, then this one is for you.
 It has a rich chocolate brown color enhanced with gold pearl shimmers that make it especially flattering on dark skin tones.